 Morgan: The biggest challenges for me are probably sticking to the actual plan that my coach gives me, and not thinking that I can do it all on my own.
 I'm technically only in my second year of the 800m as an event.
 I'm trying just to get as much experience as I can so that once I get to Tokyo, I am fully prepared.

-Signet: How far are you from the Australian record?
+Signet: What's your current time, and how far away is that from the Australian record?

 Signet: Is there an Olympian that you look up to?